Read our step-by-step guide to buying XRP in the US.

 Which wallets can I use to hold XRP?

-XRP is the currency used in the payment network for all transactions.
-Transactions through the Ripple network can be processed within four seconds.
-It’s also designed to be scalable, making it capable of processing 1,500 transactions per second.
+XRP is also designed to be scalable, making it capable of processing 1,500 transactions per second.
 This, combined with low transaction fees (currently set at a minimum of 0.00001 XRP per transaction), has seen Ripple strike up partnerships with more than 100 financial institutions.

 - xRapid uses XRP to provide on-demand liquidity to payment providers, thereby minimizing liquidity costs.